Deploying OpenVPN Service

 port 1190

-# Or if you need a network interface on the server to be accessible by VPN clients
+# Alternatively, if you want a specific network interface on the server to be accessible to VPN clients,

 push "route 192.168.68.0 255.255.255.0"

-# Change 114 to your desired DNS server
+# Replace 114 with your desired DNS server

 push "dhcp-option DNS 114.114.114.114"